Ann-Anahit/JS-Quiz/README.md

 I would like to acknowledge the following people:

-*  - My Code Institute Mentor.
+*  - My Code Institute Mentor Jubril Akolade.

 * My sister Seda Afijan - Who has consistently reminded me to take breaks, recognizing how easily they slip our minds when deeply engrossed in study and work.
 I appreciate her for being such a supportive and caring person.